chadbreece/CampAlert/README.md

 - [X] Chad - Create CSV of ID to campsite
-- [ ] Chad - Create a function that takes user search data and runs a query
+- [X] Chad - Create a function that takes user search data and runs a query
+- [ ] Chad - Figure out how to send an email using SMTP
 - [ ] Juan - Create one thread per user
 - [ ] Juan - Run the code in Raspberry Pi
 - [ ] Juan - Use cron to schedule restarting the code